 The name actually comes from two words smashed together, “permanent” and “link.”
-Essentially, you are saying that when a page or post is published, the URL created become the “permanent link,” which is one that should never change.
+Essentially, you are saying that when a page or post is published, the URL created becomes the “permanent link,” which is one that should never change.

 If you really want to break it down even further, a permalink is just the fancy name for a URL that people use to access websites and web pages that they want to find and view.
-It’s the link people use to click on in text or through images and buttons.
+It’s the link people use to click on within text or through images and buttons.

 Are Permalinks Important?